datumorphism/datumorphism.github.io/content/wiki/machine-learning/energy-based-model/diffusion-model.md

 \end{equation}
 $$

+### Summary

+- Forward: perturbs data to noise, step by step;
+- Reverse: converts noise to data, step by step.

+{{< mermaid >}}
+flowchart LR
+prior["prior distribution"]
+    data --"forward Markov chain"--> noise
+    noise --"reverse Markov chain"--> data
+	  prior --"sampling"--> noise
+{{< /mermaid >}}

 ## Optimization

-We have to find $p_\theta$.
-A natural loss function is the negative log-likelihood
+The forward chain is predefined.
+To close the loop, we have to find $p_\theta$.
+A natural choice for our loss function is the negative log-likelihood,

 $$
 \mathbb E_{q(\mathbf x^0)} \left( - \log ( p_\theta (\mathbf x^0) ) \right).
 $$

-It has been proven that the above loss have an upper bound[^Rasul2021]
+(Ho et al., 2020) proved that the above loss has an upper bound related to the diffusion process defined in Eq \ref{eq-guassian-noise}[^Rasul2021]

 {{< m >}}
 \begin{align}